CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Gavin/_index.md

   - Post-doctoral Fellow
 ---

-Dr. Guangyan LI received the Ph.D. degree in 2025 from the Department of Electrical Engineering, City University of Hong Kong under the supervision of Prof. Ray C. C. Cheung.
+Dr. Guangyan LI(Gavin) received the Ph.D. degree in 2025 from the Department of Electrical Engineering, City University of Hong Kong under the supervision of Prof. Ray C. C. Cheung.
 He was a research assistant at the LIRMM in Montpellier, France in 2019.
 He was a research-based FYP student under the supervision of Prof. Ray C. C. Cheung.
 He received the B.Eng degree in 2020 from the Department of Electrical Engineering, City University of Hong Kong.